muratk3n/thirdwave/en/README.md

 But guess what, BJ agreed to it.

-"NI will stay in the EU single market for goods and will continue to enforce EU customs rules at its ports.
-This will .. create a new 'sea border' with the rest of the UK".
+>NI will stay in the EU single market for goods and will continue to
+>enforce EU customs rules at its ports.
+This will .. create a new 'sea
+>border' with the rest of the UK

 FREEEEDOM!